greg-raven/Department-21/_posts/2009-07-04-guys-rules.md

 ---
-title: 'Guys’ Rules'
+title: "Guys' Rules"
 author: 'Noam Sain'
 layout: post
 ---

 At last a guy has taken the time to write this all down.
-Finally, the guys’ side of the story.
-We always hear “the rules” from the female side.
+Finally, the guys' side of the story.
+We always hear "the rules" from the female side.
 Now here are the rules from the male side.
 These are our rules!
-Please note … these are all numbered “1” ON PURPOSE!
+Please note … these are all numbered "1" ON PURPOSE!

 1\.
 Men are NOT mind readers.

 1\.
 Learn to work the toilet seat.
-You’re a big girl.
-If it’s up, put it down.
+You're a big girl.
+If it's up, put it down.
 We need it up, you need it down.
-You don’t hear us complaining about you leaving it down.
+You don't hear us complaining about you leaving it down.

 1\.
 Sunday sports.
-It’s like the full moon or the changing of the tides.
+It's like the full moon or the changing of the tides.
 Let it be.

 1\.
 Shopping is NOT a sport.
 And no, we are never going to think of it that way.